 Piano prodigy Lucas Porter will be performing a solo tour of Eastern Canada under management of Jeunesses Musicales from January 14th to March 2nd in 2014.
 He has also been accepted into the top 36 of the prestigious Sendai International Piano Competition, which takes place in Japan in June of 2013.
 This past August, Lucas performed at the prestigious Stratford Summer Festival as part of their ‘Celebration of Glenn Gould’ series.
 The series also included other renowned Canadian pianists such as Angela Hewitt and Jan Lisiecki.
 His other upcoming engagements include a performance of Chopin’s Piano Concerto No.2 in F Minor with Symphony Nova Scotia in November of 2013.

 A recent graduate of the Glenn Gould School’s Performance Diploma Program, he is the youngest student to date to ever win the school’s Concerto Competition.
-Other competition highlights for him include his most recent success at the Montreal International Musical Competition where he was an audience and media favorite.
+Other competition highlights for him include his most recent success at the Montreal International Musical Competition where he was an audience and media favourite.
 The Montreal Gazette described his double octaves as being “the fastest since Horowitz, and even cleaner.”

 He won the Canadian Music Competition in 2007 and 2010, as well as the Nova Scotia Youth Orchestra Concerto Competition in 2007.
 He had the pleasure of playing Gershwin’s Piano Concerto in F with the orchestra in a joint concert with the Symphony Nova Scotia, with whom he made his orchestral debut in 2007 playing Shostakovich’s Concerto No. 2.